-Result 1 Under Properties 1-3, the equilibrium insurance contracts are separating, with the more risk averse individuals buying more coverage.
-Moreover, the more risk averse individuals display higher (lower) risk if the marginal willingness to pay for insurance of the less risk averse individual is increasing (decreasing) with coverage.
+Result 2 Under Properties 1-2, the equilibrium insurance contracts are separating, with the more risk averse individuals buying more coverage.
+More-over, the more risk averse individuals display higher (lower) risk if the mar-ginal willingness to pay for insurance of the less risk averse individual is increasing (decreasing) with coverage.

-We thus obtain that Properties 1 to 3 are not sufficient for the negative correlation between insurance coverage and risk to emerge.
-Even though more risk averse agents tend to behave more cautiously, the also buy more insurance at equilibrium.
+We thus obtain that Properties 1 and 2 are not sufficient for the negative correlation between insurance coverage and risk to emerge.
+Even though more risk averse agents tend to behave more cautiously, they also buy more insurance at equilibrium.
 This in turn induces the more risk averse individuals to behave less cautiously than the less risk averse individuals who purchase less insurance.
-To obtain that more risk averse individuals are less risky at equilibrium, we need the extra condition that the willingness to pay for insurance of the less risk averse individuals be decreasing.
+To obtain that more risk averse individuals are less risky at equilibrium, we need the extra condition that the willingness to pay for insurance of the less risk averse individuals be decreasing with coverage.